 FICA Taxes 2005 through 2021

 |Year||FICA Tax Rate||Social Security Limit||Maximum Social Security Contribution|

 Note: In 2011, the FICA tax rate for employees was lowered to 5.65%.
 The employer tax rate remained unchanged, while the Social Security rate for employees was lowered to 4.20%.
 In 2012, the reduction to the Social Security withholding rate from 6.20% to 4.20% of wages that began in 2011 was extended through February 29, 2012.

 Overpayment of Social Security Taxes

-Individuals that work for more than one employer in any tax year, and have earnings in excess of $113,700 in 2013, or $117,000 in 2014, may have paid too much Social Security tax.
+Individuals that work for more than one employer in any tax year, and have earnings in excess of $137,700 in 2020 and $142,800 in 2021, may have paid too much Social Security tax.
 When an individual works more than one job in a calendar year, each employer is required to withhold Social Security taxes on wages.
 When this happens, a taxpayer may end up exceeding the maximum Social Security contribution limit.
 Individuals can claim a refund on Form 1040 when they file their personal income tax return with the Internal Revenue Service.

 As mentioned earlier, there is a 1.45% FICA tax that helps to fund the Medicare system.
 Employers are also required to make this contribution, bringing the total funding to 2.9% of all wages earned.

 Unlike payments made to Social Security, there are no maximum contribution limits, or caps, that apply to Medicare.
 All wages earned in a given year are taxed at the 1.45% rate.
-Wages paid in excess of $200,000 for single filers and in excess of $250,000 for married filers starting in 2013 and 2014 will be subject to an extra 0.9% tax.
+Wages paid in excess of $200,000 for single filers and in excess of $250,000 for married filers starting in 2013 through 2021 will be subject to an extra 0.9% tax.